riju-talk/riju-talk/readme.md

-# Hi there, I'm Riju! 👋
+# Hi there, I'm Rijusmit! 👋

 ![Profile Banner](https://your-banner-image-url)

 ## About Me

-I'm Riju, a passionate Full Stack Developer and a Machine Learning rookie based in India.
+I'm Rijusmit, a passionate Full Stack Developer and a Machine Learning rookie based in India.
 I love creating web applications and diving into the fascinating world of machine learning.
-Currently, I'm a Junior at IIIT-Delhi, constantly learning and building projects that span across full stack development and ML.
+Currently, I'm a Junior at IIIT-Delhi, constantly learning and building projects that span across full-stack development and ML.

 ## 🌟 What I Do